-Reppy and Samuel explain that, in the other states, the basic rule is equal management based on concurrently possessed power to act unilaterally when personal property is involved.
-If real estate, both spouses must join in an alienation, but day-to-day management is subject to the same "equal management" concept described for personal property.
+Reppy, Samuel and Richardson explain that, in the other states, the general rule is equal management with a concurrently possessed power to act unilaterally when personal property is involved.
+If real estate, both spouses must join a conveyance, but routine matters are subject to the same "equal management" concept described for personal property.
 There are, of course, exceptions.
-See Reppy and Samuel, supra, Chp.
-14.
+See Reppy, Samuel and Richardson, supra, Chpts.
+14 and 15.